yshen4/yshen4.github.io/coding/java/java101.md

 > There are no guarantees on the type, mutability, serializability, or thread-safety of the Set returned;
 > if more control over the returned Set is required, use toCollection(java.util.function.Supplier).

+- Solution: explicitly choose Set implementation

-Therefore the safer bet is to change the above code to HashSet:
+The safer bet is to change the above code to HashSet:

 ```
 String[] items = new String[]{"One", "Two", "Three", "Four", "Five"};